 In the 1930s, as automobile use became more prolific, the now defunct railroad tracks that ran along the eastern side of the island were removed and Dune Drive was created, followed by Ocean Drive along the bay side, ironically.
 Also around this time a fishing pier was built at 32nd Street and the Boardwalk, extending into the ocean.
 The pier was destroyed and rebuilt after the Great Atlantic Hurricane of 1944 and the Nor’Easter of 1962.

 Like many of the southern Jersey coastal towns, the 1962 storm caused widespread damage and destruction of existing structures.
 The storm lasted through five high tide cycles and hit during a spring tide, when tides are already higher under normal circumstances.
-These tides were up to 9 feet higher than normal, and they hit Avalon with such force that the northern-most part of the island between 1st and 5th Streets was swept away by the tides.
-This is why Avalon starts at 6th Street today, and why they are shorter than the blocks further south.

 In the 20th and 21st centuries, Avalon has continued to build and grow.
 Over the years, many of the older homes on the island have been destroyed by storms or torn down by developers and replaced by large, sprawling mansions and multi-unit dwellings.
 A distinct, exclusive shopping district has developed and contemporary beachfront resorts offer more and more in the way of dining and entertainment.
 While the borough of Avalon may not have many hotel options – there are currently five located within borough limits – many families still flock here to rent condos and homes to spend their vacations together by the sea.
 As its original developers intended, Avalon has become a classy, upscale vacation destination – a true jewel of the Jersey coast.